 Deglaze pan: Pour chicken broth (OR white wine) into skillet and bring to a boil, scratching any browned bits off the bottom.
 Stir in both mustards and season with salt and pepper.

-Cook the Chicken: Add both the rosemary sprigs and the chicken to the pan with the sauce and cover with a lid.
-Gently simmer for about 6-8 minutes (if you have very thick chicken pieces, it might take longer), turning the chicken once halfway through.
-Once the internal temperature of the thickest part of the chicken registers 165°F, remove it from the pan onto a clean serving platter and cover.
+Cook chicken: Add rosemary sprigs and seared chicken to skillet with sauce and cover with a lid.
+Gently simmer for about 6-10 minutes (exact time depends on size of chicken breasts), turning chicken once halfway through.
+Once internal temperature of chicken registers 165°F (74°C) at thickest part, remove chicken to a clean serving plate and cover.